Chase Ultimate Rewards Review: Get Maximum Value

 Korean Air Skypass

-Do: Fly to Hawaii, Mexico, Puerto Rico, and the U.S. Virgin Islands for 25,000 points round-trip with no fuel surcharges.
+Use if: You’re flying to Hawaii, Mexico, Puerto Rico, and the U.S. Virgin Islands.
+You can take advantage of 25,000 points round-trip with no fuel surcharges.
 Round-trip flights within Europe go for 25,000 points as well.
-Korean Air also allows for 1 stopover and 1 open-jaw, so it's a great opportunity to add in an additional destination on any of these trips at no extra cost.
+Korean Air also allows for one stopover and one open-jaw, so it's a great opportunity to add an additional destination on any of these trips at no extra cost.

 Redeeming Award Flights

-Award tickets have limited availability so it's best to have flexibility schedule-wise.
-You'll also have to have the patience and the time to find the best deals and wait for awards to become available.
-To book, you would have to be a member of the airline's frequent flyer program and use the site to find availability.
+Award tickets have limited availability, so it's best to have some flexibility in your schedule.
+You'll also need the patience and time to find the best deals, which sometimes means waiting for awards to become available.
+To book, you have to be a member of the airline's frequent flyer program and use the site to search availability.
 Booking online is the easiest, but not all the airlines are great at showing availability for award flights.
-So sometimes, you may find that it's best to call.
+Sometimes you may find that it's best to just call.

-As far as booking an award ticket on a partner flight goes, let's clear something up: Say you want to use Flying Blue Miles to fly to Hawaii on Delta Airlines.
-You would be transferring your UR points to the Flying Blue program (NOT Delta), and then call Air France or use their website to book the partner flight on Delta.
+As far as booking an award ticket on a partner flight goes, let's clear something up: If you want to use Flying Blue Miles to fly to Hawaii on Delta Airlines, you would transfer your UR points to the Flying Blue program, NOT Delta’s, and then call Air France or use their website to book the partner flight on Delta.

 Chase Ultimate Rewards Hotel Transfer Partners